 A book exploring how Obie Bowman and Carson Bowler expanded the architectural language at Sea Ranch by building upon the seminal work of its founding architects and opening up new possibiities.
 To be published Fall 2024.

 A film-noir cum urban manifesto following key players in an ongoing melodrama of a massive yet ill-fated real estate development in downtown Los Angeles.
-An excerpt was published in 2015 as “Metrocology: The City Unseen” in MONU Magazine issue 19, “Greater Urbanism.”
+Completed during Covid, an excerpt appears in “Design’s Fictions,” published in 2017 by Actar and Art Center College of Design.

-An article tracing the role of interaction in addressing imbalance in adaptive systems from the very simple to the most complex.
-To be published in the spring of 2020 in the Proceedings of the 2019 Associated Schools of Architecture Conference “Less talk, More Action.”
+An article exploring how human interaction drives change in cities.
+Published July, 2021, in the Proceedings of the 2019 Associated Collegiate Schools of Architecture Conference “Less talk, More Action.”

 A piece exploring the anxiety of a changing city, to understand how and why it occurs, and to offer a proactive approach to building better cities.
 Published in 2015 in MONU Magazine’s Issue 23, “Participatory Urbanism.”

 Rip 3389 Padaro

 An obituary for an exceptional home in a spectacular setting asks the question: Why can’t Modernism also be preserved?
 Published in the Architects Newspaper in 2012.

 The Role of Technology in the Evolution of Cities

 An article linking historic changes in cities to the emergence of new technologies and imagining implications of current and future technologies.
 Published in 2012 in MONU Magazines issue 16, “Non-Urbanism.”